Disease Guide ·Tail Pocket Infection ·2026

 Surgical Coverage Value

-When chronic infections justify tail amputation ($500-$1,500), insurance provides clear value.
-Surgery is often the most cost-effective solution for chronic cases, and most comprehensive policies cover it as a medically necessary procedure.
-One surgical claim can exceed a full year of premiums.
+Tail amputation ($500-$1,500) is cost-effective for chronic cases.
+Most comprehensive policies cover it as medically necessary.
+One surgical claim can exceed a year of premiums.

 Red flag · Exclusion